jasdumas/jasdumas.github.io/projects.md

 * [Tutorial: Web scraping and mapping breweries with import.io and R](http://trendct.org/2016/03/18/tutorial-web-scraping-and-mapping-breweries-with-import-io-and-r/): Getting information on Breweries can be a difficult process with data from multiple sources or sources that have limited access to developers.
 Import.io instantly turns webpages into data with minimal or no set-up involved.
 I used this to extract meta information on Connecticut-based breweries. :beer:

-* [Web Scraping the Best of Rotten Tomatoes](http://rpubs.com/jasdumas/rotten-tomatoes): Using the rvest package I web scraped several "best of" film genres lists into a a data table and provided a plotly data vizualization.
+* [Web Scraping the Best of Rotten Tomatoes](http://rpubs.com/jasdumas/rotten-tomatoes): Using the rvest package I web scraped several "best of" film genres lists into a a data table and provided a plotly data vizualization. :tomato:

 * [Insurance Claim Complaints](http://rpubs.com/jasdumas/eda-ct-insurance): Exploratory Data Analysis of CT Insurance Company Complaints, Resolutions, Status, and Recoveries from an open dataset from [https://data.ct.gov](https://data.ct.gov)